rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 Find blocks by name/type and returns them as an array of "Block Object"

 ##### Params
-- `payload` : String - Name to search
+- `payload` : String - value to search block.payload with
 - `payloadsearchtype` : String - One of those values
   - `exact` :
   - `startswith` : (DEFAULT OPTION)